 In high school, teenagers learn about science.
-At SSP, they do science.
+At Summer Science Program, they do science.
 That’s different!
 (And why we refer to them as “participants,” not “students.”)

 Online or in-person, at each program 36 participants and 7 faculty form a diverse community of learning.
 Together they tackle a difficult research project.
-In 2023 those will be:
+In 2024 those were:

 Classroom and lab sessions are scheduled six days a week, interspersed with guest lectures and other special events.
 Classroom time is for developing an understanding of experimental science in general and the research topic in particular.
 Problem sets reinforce the material.